Apple Inc. (AAPL): Investing has never been easier

-Apple Inc. (AAPL) is priced at $143.39 after the most recent trading session.
-At the very opening of the session, the stock price was $143.02 and reached a high price of $145.89, prior to closing the session it reached the value of $143.86.
-The stock touched a low price of $142.65.Recently in News on October 18, 2022, Apple Unveils Completely Redesigned iPad in Four Vibrant Colors.
+Apple Inc. (AAPL) is priced at $149.45 after the most recent trading session.
+At the very opening of the session, the stock price was $147.185 and reached a high price of $150.23, prior to closing the session it reached the value of $147.27.
+The stock touched a low price of $146.00.Recently in News on October 18, 2022, Apple Unveils Completely Redesigned iPad in Four Vibrant Colors.
 Featuring a large 10.9-inch Liquid Retina display, the powerful A14 Bionic chip, advanced cameras, fast wireless connectivity, USB-C, support for the new Magic Keyboard Folio, and more.
 You can read further details here

 Top 5 Cheap Stocks to Own Right Now